CARTAvis/carta-node-server/README.md

 - Build [carta-backend](https://github.com/CARTAvis/carta-backend) using the `dev` branch (or create the appropriate container)
 - Configure and build [carta-frontend](https://github.com/CARTAvis/carta-frontend) using the `angus/database_service` branch
-- Edit the server configuration file
+- Edit the server configuration file at `/etc/carta/config.json`
-- Perform system configuration
+- Perform system configuration:
+    - Ensure `/var/log/carta` exists and is writeable by the appropriate user
+    - Adjust the sudoers configuration
+    - Redirect traffic to port 8000

 After you have built the frontend and backend and edited the server configuration, you can start the server with `npm run start`.
-You can use a utility such as [forever](https://github.com/foreversd/forever) to keep the server running by restarting it automatically.
+You can use a utility such as [forever](https://github.com/foreversd/forever) or [pm2](https://pm2.keymetrics.io/) to keep the server running by restarting it automatically.

 ## Getting help